Pedroadlcruz/offline-first-architecture-rules/docs/architecture/04-presentation-layer-rules.md

  Sync state (if applicable) is visible and understandable for the user.

+---

-Presentation layer architecture rules — UI-focused, offline-first friendly, and reusable across Flutter projects.
+*Presentation layer architecture rules — UI-focused, offline-first friendly, and reusable across Flutter projects.*